 - A strong majority of Canadians cares about addressing the climate crisis and leaving our children a safer, more prosperous society.
 We can do this by modernizing our economy and seizing Canada’s unparalleled opportunity to be a global leader on renewable energy.

-- I don’t support public money funding a project that hinders our ability to meet our climate commitments under the Paris Agreement.
-Science tells us that to adhere to Paris targets and prevent a climate catastrophe, we need to keep most of our fossil fuel deposits in the ground.
+- Public money should not fund a project that hinders our ability to meet our Paris climate commitments.
+Science tells us that preventing a climate catastrophe will require keeping most fossil fuel deposits in the ground.

-- I believe in the importance of reconciliation with Indigenous peoples.
-Approval of the Trans Mountain pipeline ignores Canada’s commitment to uphold the United Nations Declaration on the Rights of Indigenous Peoples, as it lacks free, prior and informed consent from key Indigenous groups along the pipeline and tanker-traffic routes.
+- Expanding the Trans Mountain pipeline will break Canada’s commitment to the United Nations Declaration on the Rights of Indigenous Peoples, as it lacks free, prior and informed consent from key Indigenous groups.

-- The Trans Mountain pipeline would cross more than 500 streams in the Fraser River watershed, one of the world’s greatest salmon-producing rivers, and threaten already depleted salmon stocks, including the chinook, which are critically important for resident orcas.
+- If built, the expanded Trans Mountain pipeline will cross more than 500 streams in the Fraser River watershed, threatening depleted Chinook salmon, which southern resident orcas depend on.